RacmanT/BusinessCardWallet/README.md

 ### Introduction

-Think how easier would have been for the poor Patrick Bateman, the American Psycho, when he [found out](https://www.youtube.com/watch?v=cISYzA36-ZY) that his business card, is not that good as he thought.
-This simple android phone application aims to solve this problem, by providing a business card wallet.
+Think how shameful was for the poor Patrick Bateman, the American Psycho, when he [found out](https://www.youtube.com/watch?v=cISYzA36-ZY) that his business card, is not that good as he thought.
+This simple android phone application aims to avoid these situations, by providing a digital business card wallet.

 ---